Zenoix/IBM-DS-Capstone-Project/README.md

 - Create and train logistic regression, multiple linear regression, and K-nearest neighbours models
 - Evaluate models for their accuracy

+## Feedback I recieved on the Analysis and Report:
+- Remember the whole purpose of the analysis and what information am I trying to find.
+How can my findings and predictive model be useful to clients?
+For example, can I use the findings to urge building owners to review their buildings?
+Write a conclusion to the report and link it to the overall problem I am trying to solve.
+- Making a boxplot for the number of complaints would have helped visualised the variance of the data which could have guided me in a direction to take for model building such as creating models to predict if a building will land in the top certain percentage of complaints made.
+- Try to keep the dataset for the model varied to prevent overly unbalanced data.
+It was highly likely that because the predictive model’s training data solely consisted of buildings in the Bronx, the data was unbalanced as a result of the already large proportion of buildings that received complaints compared to ones that did not.
+Instead, I should have included more geographical locations in the model building stage.
+- Do not worry about extremely low p-values especially because they had extremely low Pearson correlations and my dataset was very large.
+Also, if features have extremely low Pearson correlations, then I should not have used them as features in the model.
+Overall, I needed to analyse the Pearsons and p-value more closely before creating any models.
+- I did not report on the models clearly and there were parts that were not necessary such as the models’ data sections.
+Regarding the multiple linear regression, it is important to state the coefficients and intercept with an epsilon as an equation.
+- Potentially look at Cohen’s kappa, ROC curves, stepwise multiple linear regressions, variance inflation factor linear models, residual plots, and decision trees for regression.

 ## Included Files:
 - Question 1.ipynb (Clean main dataset and light exploration to find what problem the department should focus on first)
 - Question 2.ipynb (Found out the amount of heating complaints depending on the location of the house)